7 Must Haves To Keep in Your First Aid Kit

 If that happens, a minor complication could turn into a critical or life-threatening situation.
 To avoid this, keep an agent in your first aid kit that allows you to sterilize the area.

 There are several sterilizing agents for you to choose from.
 Many people keep an ointment or jelly, like Neosporin, in their kit.
 Before applying bandages, you rub a small amount over the wound.
+It keeps everything clean and safe from outside contamination.

 As a rule of thumb, we suggest you keep several sterilizing agents in your first aid kit.
-You want to have a mixture of liquids and ointments/jellies.
+You want to have a mixture of wipes, liquids and ointments/jellies.

 3. Sterile Gloves